Zyrohex/.doom.d/README.md

     (after! org (setq org-clock-continuously t))

-<a id="org203ce58"></a>
+<a id="org08dfcf1"></a>

 ## Capture Templates

 Here we setup the capture templates we want for `org-capture`.
-I use a file template that&rsquo;s pre-filled out with my monthly scheduled transactions.
+I use a file template that&rsquo;s pre-filled with my monthly scheduled transactions.

     (after! org (setq org-capture-templates
           '(("!"
 "Quick Capture" plain (file "~/.org/gtd/inbox.org")